microsoft/PowerToys/README.md

 ### Mouse utility

 - Find my mouse will now activate via shaking the mouse with a settings change!
-- Find my mouse can now exclude apps.
+- Find my mouse now can excludes apps.
 - Fix for crosshair thickness looking odd due to anti-aliasing
 - Fix for a hard crash on crosshair (This was a hotfix for 0.55)

 ### PowerRename

-- Will not spell check file names anymore.
+- Will not spells check file names anymore.
 Thanks [@niels9001](https://github.com/niels9001)
 - Autocomplete result box to not obscure apply button.
 Thanks [@niels9001](https://github.com/niels9001)
 - Regex fix

 ### PowerToys Run

 - Timezone conversion plugin for PowerToys Run!
 Thanks [@TobiasSekan](https://github.com/TobiasSekan)
-- Hexadecimal and binary numbers now are supported.
-This was added a bit ago and looks like [@gsuberland](https://github.com/gsuberland)
+- Hexadecimal and binary numbers now are supported in the calculator plugin.
+This was added a bit ago and we'd like to extend a belated thanks to [@gsuberland](https://github.com/gsuberland)
 - Terminal plugin performance boost.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Terminal will now be found via the Program plugin
+- Terminal will now be found via the Program plugin again.
-- Shutdown command is now using hybrid command
+- Shutdown command is now using hybrid fast argument for shutting down
 - Support for VSCodium with VS Code workplace plugin.
 Thanks [@makeProjectGreatAgain](https://github.com/makeProjectGreatAgain)

 ### Video conference mute